jrcpulliam/notebook/_posts/2019-03-14-permBinom.post.md

 method of estimating binomial confidence intervals which could be used in the event that all of the copies of the binomial formula were destroyed in some sort of freak accident.

+The question is: can we apply this idea to do something practical?